Raju-jrDev/Multi-regression-analysis-of-factors-influencing-mortality-/README.md

 4. Yanwei Yu
 5. Jennifer Stadtfelder

-Question 2 (Introduction): If you have research topics in mind for this project, please briefly describe the topics and any background info I may need to understand the topic.
+(Introduction): If you have research topics in mind for this project, please briefly describe the topics and any background info I may need to understand the topic.
 What problems are you going to address?
 Why are these topics important to you?
 What are your goals?
 [2 pts]